 How To Fix Samsung Galaxy and Android No Service

 Start by restarting the device.
-This should be the first step when you face any kind of issue on your Android device.
+It should be the first step when you face any issue on your Android device.

 - Press and hold the Power button

-This is another useful method worth trying as this small step has been able to solve No service error in many cases.
+Here is another helpful method worth trying as this small step has solved No service error in many cases.
 So, give it a try in case restarting the device did not work for you.
-Pull down the notification area where you will easily locate the flight mode or Airplane mode.
+Pull down the notification area where you will quickly locate the flight mode or Airplane mode.
 Just tap on it.
-Leave it on for a 30 seconds and then tap on it one more time to turn it off.
+Leave it on for 30 seconds, and then tap on it one more time to turn it off.

-The No Service error sometimes is resolved easily once the network operator is selected manually.
+The No Service error sometimes is resolved quickly once the network operator is selected manually.
 To do so,

 - Head towards settings